-This being said, it’s essential for every mother, regardless of how busy she is, to incorporate activity into her day!
+So, it’s essential for parents to incorporate activity into their day!

 Here are a few great ideas:

-Use these to foster nap time, fresh air and a great cardiovascular workout for yourself.
-Aim to go for 30-60 minutes on most days of the week.
+Aim to go for a 30-60 minute walk or jog most days.
 It is important to find a stroller that fits you well, is sturdy and provides a smooth ride for your child.
-Some research has shown that over 60 minutes places stress on the shoulders so keep this in mind.
+Some research has shown that over 60 minutes of pushing a stroller places stress on the shoulders, so keep this in mind.

 5-10 minute workouts

-- Warm Up (5 minutes of light-moderate intensity aerobics (e.g. walking/jogging on the spot, skipping rope, dancing)
+- Warm Up – five minutes of light-moderate intensity aerobics (e.g. walking/jogging on the spot, skipping rope, dancing)

 - 30-60 continuous seconds of the each of the following exercises at your own pace (take breaks if needed!):